Excise taxes, excise duties, air travellers security charge and fuel charge

 Schedule I of the Excise Tax Act sets out the excise tax rates for each of these goods.

-Manufacturers who manufacture goods that are subject to excise tax are required to obtain a manufacturer's licence, unless they qualify as a small manufacturer.
-Total annual sales must not exceed $50,000 to qualify as a small manufacturer.
+Manufacturers who manufacture goods that are subject to excise tax are required to obtain a manufacturer's licence ("E" licence), unless they qualify as a small manufacturer.
+The total annual sales must not exceed $50,000 to qualify as a small manufacturer.

-A person may qualify to obtain a wholesaler's licence, which allows them to purchase or import goods subject to excise tax for resale without paying the excise tax at that time.
+A person may qualify to obtain a wholesaler's licence ("W" licence), which allows them to purchase or import goods subject to excise tax for resale without paying the excise tax at that time of purchase.
+With a "W" licence, the excise tax is only collected and remitted when the goods are sold.

 For goods manufactured and sold in Canada, the excise tax is payable either by a licensed manufacturer or a licensed wholesaler at the time the goods are delivered to the purchaser, unless the goods are sold under conditions where the excise tax is exempt.
 For goods that are imported into Canada, the excise tax is payable by the importer in accordance with the Customs Act.